ecadlabs/signatory/docs/key_portability.md

-# Trade-offs around Key Portability and Key Import
+# Trade-offs around Key Portability and Key Security

 This page discusses the trade-offs between key portability and key security.
 Key import is a feature that supports key portability.